Space Giraffe

-Space Giraffe is a fixed shooter video game by Jeff Minter and Ivan Zorzin of Llamasoft.
-The game was released on June 22 2007 for Xbox 360 through Xbox Live Arcade.
-The main graphics engine is based on the Neon Xbox 360 light synthesizer visualisation software built into the console.
+Space Giraffe is a fixed shooter video game developed and published by Llamasoft for the Xbox 360.
 Llamasoft released a version for Windows on 15 December 2008.
 It was made available on Steam on 19 March 2009.

 Gameplay

 Although the game is aesthetically similar to the arcade game Tempest, Minter has strongly denied that Space Giraffe is an update to Tempest, as it introduces significant gameplay changes.

 The player controls the Space Giraffe as it moves around the outer rim of a 3-dimensional extruded surface.
 Enemies appear in notably greater quantities than in Tempest, beginning at the opposite end of the third dimension and approaching the player, firing bullets.
 The Giraffe can destroy these enemies by firing at them.

 A line on the surface behaves as a VU meter, indicating the "power zone".
 Damaging or destroying enemies extends the Power Zone, and at all other times it slowly contracts, contracting more quickly when the giraffe is stationary.
 While the power zone is not at zero: